gvialpai/sign-up-form/README.md

 3) Disabled selected all first options of drop down menus
 4) Adding on click submit Javascript function for the submit button
 5) Adding Javascript for age

+Camel
+Put calls at the bottom
+flag invalid fields